-Table 5b shows the total change in passenger revenues in the Dublin region between 2013 and 2019 as well as from 2019 to 2023.
-The change witnessed between 2013 and 2019 helps put the impact of the COVID-19 global pandemic into context, where an increase of 39.5% in revenue was experienced, and despite a further strong return to growth in 2023, passenger revenues remain €4.5 million less than that seen in 2013.
+Table 5b shows the total change in passenger revenues in the Dublin region between 2013 and 2019 as well as from 2019 to 2022.
+The change witnessed between 2013 and 2019 helps put the impact of the COVID-19 global pandemic into context, where an increase of 39.5% in revenue was experienced, and despite a strong return to comparative growth in 2022, passenger revenues remain €32.7 million less than that seen in 2013.
 Figure 5.1 shows the revenue trends per mode in the Dublin region and in particular the extent of the decline experienced in 2020 and continued impact of the pandemic on fare revenues in 2021.
-Passenger fare revenues in 2022 continued to increase, whilst further gains were made in 2023 despite the 20% cost of living fares reduction and Young Adult fares remaining in place throughout 2023 having been introduced initially in 2022.
+Passenger fare revenues in 2022 can be seen to be growing, despite the introduction of the 20% cost of living fares reduction and Young Adult fares during the year.
 The dominance of bus services in the Dublin region remains consistent with previous years, with revenues greater than the other modes combined.

-Figure 5.1 Dublin Region Annual Passenger Revenues (millions)
+Figure 5.1: Dublin Region Annual Passenger Revenues (millions)

 Tables 5C and 5D show the breakdown of passenger revenues for areas outside the Dublin region.
-The majority of these PSO bus services are operated by Bus Éireann.
-All rural bus services operated and managed by Local Link are included here, even though a small number of their services operate in the Dublin region.
+The majority of PSO bus services are operated by Bus Éireann.
+All rural bus services operated and managed by Local Link are included here even though a small number of their services operate in the Dublin region.
 Intercity rail services operated by larnród Éireann are also included.

-Passenger revenues from outside the Dublin region in 2023 totalled €193.4 million.
-Whilst this figure represents a fall of just under €10 million compared to 2019, it has increased by €22.7 million year on year, and for the third year in a row.
-Passenger revenues outside of Dublin equate to just under two thirds of that generated in Dublin city.
-The largest contributor to overall passenger revenue continues to be Intercity rail, with 67% of revenue outside of Dublin (€129.7m) arising from this sector.
+Passenger revenues from outside the Dublin region in 2022 totalled €170.7 million.
+Whilst this figure represents a fall of just over €32 million compared to 2019, it has increased by €61.0 million year on year and for the second year in a row surpasses the Dublin region in terms of a return to growth post the pandemic.
+Similar to previous years, passenger revenues outside of Dublin equate to just over half of that generated in Dublin city.
+The largest contributor to overall passenger revenue continues to be Intercity rail, with 67% of revenue outside of Dublin (113.8m) arising from this sector, representing the single largest increase in revenues of any sector in 2022 (73.1%).

 Bus services in the regional cities experienced strong revenue growth between 2013 and 2019, with average increases of 8.3%.
 This was largely due to the introduction of enhanced timetables by the Authority, combined with increasingly strong passenger journey growth throughout the network.
-Following the worst of the pandemic, in 2021 regional city bus services experienced the most pronounced return to revenue growth of all PSO services, with average increases of 14.1%, followed by average increase of 26.5% in 2022.
-Revenues have continued to improve in 2023 with year-on-year growth averaging 7.3%, with even greater gains on national bus and rural bus services, demonstrating a significant growth in patronage on bus services across the country in the last year.
+Following the worst of the pandemic in 2021, regional city bus services experienced the most pronounced return to revenue growth of all PSO services, with average increases of 14.1%.
+Revenues have continued to improve in 2022 with year on year growth averaging 26.5%, with even greater gains on national bus and rural bus services, demonstrating a significant bounce back in patronage on bus services across the country in the last year.